-SchoolTutoring Academy’s tutoring programs for Michigan City students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Michigan City, Indiana students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 Michigan City Area Schools, the city’s public school system, includes one high school (Michigan City High School), three middle schools, and nine elementary schools.
 Full-day Kindergarten is offered to all students.
 As well as a PreK program for three- and four-year-olds, operated by the LaPorte County Family YMCA and Imagination Station, serves students at six elementary schools.
 Gifted and Talented Centers are located at three elementary buildings (Springfield, Knapp, and Joy) serving GT students in a multi-age classroom setting.
 The curriculum aligns to state and national standards.